 Regulated Retail Electricity Prices 2014-15

-On 11 December 2014, the QCA released its Draft Determination on regulated retail electricity prices for 2014-15.
-The QCA has continued to base prices on an N + R cost build-up approach where the N (network) component is treated as a pass-through and the R (energy and retail) component is determined by the QCA.
+On 31 May 2013, the Authority released its Final Determination on regulated retail electricity prices for 2013-14.
+The Authority followed the same approach introduced in 2012-13 and based prices on an N + R cost build-up approach where the N (network) component is treated as a pass-through and the R (energy and retail) component is determined by the Authority.

 Customer fact sheets